tirzaelise/Afstudeerproject/test_results.md

         - Do you have any gin?
         - no sorry
     - More head motions (using face detection), more various answers would have the conversation more natural.
 Furthermore,         it takes long to process an answer and the experiment itself was lengthy.
-    - The arm movements made the conversation feel more natural.
+    - The arm movements made the conversation feel more natural.<br /><br />

 8.  - Naturalness: 4
     - Correct drinks: no
         - Can you muddle drinks?
         - no I can't
     - The program took to long, it could be shortened by creating more eliminating questions.
 It would have been good to have       other questions besides 'Do you have' and eye contact.
     - 'Can you repeat' was good.